Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 NOTES:

-- The binaries built with a previous version of R are not guaranteed to work with R-devel but if they can be loaded then it's **very** likely that they will.
+- The binaries built for a previous version of R are not guaranteed to work with R-devel but if they can be loaded then it's **very** likely that they will.
 So make sure they can be loaded:

     for (pkg in pkgs) library(pkg, character.only=TRUE)

-- Most binary packages in `pkgs` (e.g. XML, rJava, Cairo) contain a shared object (e.g. `libs/Cairo.so`) that is linked to `libR.dylib` via an absolute path that is specific to the version of R that was used when the object was compiled/linked e.g.
+- Most binary packages in `pkgs` (e.g. XML, rJava, etc) contain a shared object (e.g. `libs/XML.so`) that is linked to `libR.dylib` via an absolute path that is specific to the version of R that was used when the object was compiled/linked e.g.